samuelweiler/bulk-rr/README.md

 Abstract

-   The BULK DNS resource record type defines a method of pattern-based creation of DNS resource records.
+   The BULK DNS resource record type defines a method of pattern-based creation of DNS resource records based on numeric substrings of query names.
 The intent of BULK is to simplify generic assignments in a memory-efficient way that can be easily shared between the primary and secondary nameservers for a zone.

 Ed note